Pixel-Services/PixelDocs/flash/advanced/fullstack-development.md

 Once you have compiled the frontend assets and placed them in the `resources/frontend` folder, you can serve them using Flash's dynamic file server.
 This server will serve the frontend assets from the JAR's resources folder.
 ::: info
 NOTE: The following example is assuming you plan to serve the frontend from the root path (`/`).
-If you plan to serve the frontend from a subdirectory (e.g., `/app`), you will need to adjust the endpoint path accordingly by adding a trailing `/*`.
+If you plan to serve the frontend from a subpath (e.g., `/app`), you will need to adjust the endpoint path accordingly by adding a trailing `/*`.
 :::

 ```java